Rimas-S/E-commence-project-test-/README.md

 ##### Email Address: *admin@admin.com*
 ##### Password: *admin*

+Note: in product update part, there is small problem with picture upload input styling after update product.
+But it does not effect app work and I will fix it.

 Path to product and user list are in the pictures:

 ![E-Commerce WebApp -1](https://user-images.githubusercontent.com/96993500/162576361-fac89453-a1eb-4257-a8c3-e6bb888f4674.png)